ivochvojka/cryptomotivation/README.md

 ## The aim of this application is to enable basic operations with cryptocurrencies.

+## Important information to build the application

+* **coinlayer.api.key=** with corresponding API key must be added in local.properties.

 ### Project contains three modules

 * `/composeApp` with Crypto specific features.